How do we know Adolf Hitler authorized the Kristallnacht pogrom?

 As a means of exonerating Adolf Hitler, many Holocaust deniers claim:

 Adolf Hitler did not know about and did not authorize the Kristallnacht pogrom.
 Holocaust denier David Irving asserts that Josef Goebbels, the Minister of Propaganda, initiated the pogrom without Hitler’s knowledge or permission.

 The facts are:

 Available evidence shows that Adolf Hitler knew about and authorized the Kristallnacht pogrom.
 In the early evening of November 9, 1938, Josef Goebbels informed Hitler of the first stirrings of widespread pogrom activity.
-Hitler gave his authorization for Kristallnacht to be continued and even increased.
+Hitler gave his authorization for the violence of Kristallnacht to be continued, even increased.

 The facts about Hitler’s knowledge and authorization of Kristallnacht: